Twitter co-founder Jack Dorsey steps down as CEO

 Dorsey has faced several distractions as CEO, starting with the fact that he’s also founder and CEO of the payments company Square.
 Some big investors have openly questioned whether he could effectively lead both companies.

-Last year, the company came to an agreement with two of those activist investors that kept Dorsey in the top job and gave a seat on the company board to Elliott Management Corp., which owned about 4% of Twitter’s stock, and another to Silver Lake.
+Last year, Twitter came to an agreement with two of those activist investors that kept Dorsey in the top job and gave a seat on the company board to Elliott Management Corp., which owned about 4% of Twitter’s stock, and another to Silver Lake.

+Dorsey offered no specific reasons for his resignation beyond an abstract argument that Twitter, where he’s spent 16 years in various roles, should “break away from its founding and founders.”
+Dependence on company founders, he wrote, is “severely limiting.”

+He expressed his confidence in Agrawal and new board chairman Bret Taylor, who is president and COO of the business software company Salesforce.

 While Twitter has high-profile users like politicians and celebrities and is a favorite of journalists, its user base lags far behind old rivals like Facebook and YouTube and newer ones like TikTok.
 It has just over 200 million daily active users, a common industry metric.